elm-tooling/elm-language-server/README.md

 nix-env -i -A nixpkgs.elmPackages.elm-language-server
 ```

+You might want to set `elmLS.useElmToolingJsonForTools` to `false`.
+This prevents us trying to install the dependencies via `elm-tooling-cli`.

 ## Requirements

-You will need to install `elm` and `elm-test` to get all diagnostics and `elm-format` for formatting.
+You will need to provide `elm` and `elm-test` to get all diagnostics and `elm-format` for formatting.
+Normally your editor should prompt you to install everything that's needed.
+If you set `elmLS.useElmToolingJsonForTools` to `false`, you will need to handle this on your own.

 Alternatively you can also just install these to your local npm `package.json`.

 ```sh
 npm install -g elm elm-test elm-format
 ```

-Or use local versions from your `node_modules` directory, if you want to do that you need to set the paths, via the settings (e.g. set `elmPath` to `./node_modules/.bin/elm`).

 ## Configuration

 Create an [elm-tooling.json](https://elm-tooling.github.io/elm-tooling-cli/spec) file next to your `elm.json` to configure the language server.

-Currently there’s just one thing that you can configure: entrypoints.
+Currently there’s just one thing that we use: entrypoints.
 The language server runs `elm make` to get type errors.
 By default `elm make` is run on the current file only.
 To get errors for the entire project you can specify your entrypoint files – basically, those with `main =` in them.
 Then the language server will run `elm make` on those instead.

 Example `elm-tooling.json`: